Bike/hominy/compile-load-semantics.md

 The compiler can only take advantage of macroexpansions if it knows about them, i.e. if the compilation environment includes the macro somehow, as by in a `constant-info`, possibly conveniently bound by `$clet`.

 (The semantics of macros in evaluated and compiled code are identical to promote the transparent compilation semantics.
 I don't think minimal compilation in the CL sense is actually all that useful in practice except I guess as motivation to make the compiler actually compile, but like, who puts side effects in macros anyway?
-Also, expanding all macros is impossible in Burke. `load-time-value` is genuinely different, but pretty marginal.)
+Also, expanding all macros is impossible in Hominy. `load-time-value` is genuinely different, but pretty marginal.)

 (I am not totally sure what a macro would do with the compilation environment, or for that matter the evaluation environment.
 Fancy macros could perhaps use type information and stuff, but that runs into similar problems to doing that with compiler macros in CL.)